Datavault-UK/automate-dv-docs/docs/macros/index.md

         overlap AS (
             SELECT a.*
-            FROM DBTVAULT.TEST.PIT_CUSTOMER AS a
+            FROM AUTOMATEDV.TEST.PIT_CUSTOMER AS a
-            INNER JOIN DBTVAULT.TEST.HUB_CUSTOMER as b
+            INNER JOIN AUTOMATEDV.TEST.HUB_CUSTOMER as b
                 ON a.CUSTOMER_PK = b.CUSTOMER_PK
             WHERE a.AS_OF_DATE >= (SELECT MIN_DATE FROM min_date)
                 AND a.AS_OF_DATE < (SELECT LAST_SAFE_LOAD_DATETIME FROM last_safe_load_datetime)